What are the Most Important Things in Life?

 - Daily grind.
 Every day select 1-3 important tasks that move you towards your goals and do them first.
 Eliminate everything else.
 Find the smallest step you can take so that on the days when you are really exhausted you can take at least that step.

 - Chores.
 Some of you may need to eat every now and then.
-This means that you may need to do things that are not on your list.
+Mundane tasks mean that you may need to do things that are not on your list.
 Plan for that.
 If you have to flip burgers for essential income, do that but find time for the 1 -3 important tasks.

 If you follow the steps, I described you will start moving in the right direction.
 The important thing is to keep moving.
 Take some steps every day.
 I have found that making crosses in the calendar works well.
 Take the smallest step possible… but take a step every single day.
 Keep the chain of crosses in your calendar unbroken.